 Accurate conversions between feet and inches are essential in many fields:

-- Construction: In construction, precise measurements ensure that materials fit correctly and structures are sound.
+- Construction: In construction, precise measurements see to it that materials fit correctly and structures are sound.

 - Engineering: Engineers rely on accurate conversions to design and build structures and machines.